11 Reina Sofia Museum Best Artworks

 3. Snail, Woman, Flower, Star, by Joan Miró

 The Reina Sofia Museum houses one of his most important surrealist pictorial works, known as Snail, Woman, Flower, Star.
-This painting belongs to a group that Miró himself called wild paintings and that arose as a result of the fear of the rise of fascism and the pre-war period in Spain in 1934, the year in which this painting was painted.
+This painting, which you can see if you book tickets to the Reina Sofia Museum, belongs to a group that Miró himself called wild paintings and that arose as a result of the fear of the rise of fascism and the pre-war that was experienced in Spain in 1934, the year in which this painting was painted.

 This feeling is represented by surrealist figures that give name to the work and dark colors.
 This is perhaps the most famous painting of the author of all those exhibited at the Reina Sofia.